-In Confidence: Holocaust History Told By Those Who Lived It presents opportunities to consider Holocaust history through the personal expressions of those who lived it. (opens in a new window)
+In Confidence: Holocaust History Told By Those Who Lived It presented opportunities to consider Holocaust history through the personal expressions of those who lived it. (opens in a new window)

-As you move through In Confidence, you will discover artifacts from the collections of the Museum of Jewish Heritage – A Living Memorial to the Holocaust, a special presentation of The Girl in the Diary (in partnership with the Galicia Jewish Museum), an introduction to the stunning work of acclaimed artist Mikhail Turovsky, an encore presentation of the HBO film The Number on Great-Grandpa’s Arm, and the museum premiere of The Last Goodbye—an immersive virtual reality testimony (produced by USC Shoah Foundation).
+As guests made their way through In Confidence, they discovered artifacts from the collections of the Museum of Jewish Heritage – A Living Memorial to the Holocaust, a special presentation of The Girl in the Diary (in partnership with the Galicia Jewish Museum), an introduction to the stunning work of acclaimed artist Mikhail Turovsky, an encore presentation of the HBO film The Number on Great-Grandpa’s Arm, and the museum premiere of The Last Goodbye—an immersive virtual reality testimony (produced by USC Shoah Foundation).

 The Last Goodbye – A Virtual Reality Testimony

-The Last Goodbye, the virtual reality component of this installation, is a 20-minute experience available to one person at a time.
+The Last Goodbye, the virtual reality component of this installation, was a 20-minute experience available to one person at a time.